-I’m a nationally-recognized ethicist and leadership consultant to fifty professions and industries: small businesses, Fortune 500s, government agencies, schools, non-profits and the military.
+I’m a nationally-recognized resiliency and leadership consultant across fifty professions and industries: small businesses, Fortune 500s, government agencies, schools, non-profits and the military.
 It’s not bragging; I’ve simply been around a long time.
 I’ve written seven books.
 Courage: The Backbone of Leadership (Jossey-Bass 2006), has been the keystone work.
 In October of 2015 Smithsonian Books published With Schwarzkopf: Life Lessons of The Bear, which recounts how this world-famous leader mentored me to focus on creating a lifelong commitment to improving as a man of character instead of as a seeker of wealth, status, and power.

 As a recovering coward, I’ve seen the absence of courage create self-serving, fear-driven, reactive management and failed leaders.
 I’ve seen fear and conflict avoidance blow up values, cripple relationships, shatter families and break the spines of organizations.
 As an author, I know how words can instruct, heal and redeem.